 A digital exam with 10 minutes of planning time and a duration of 120 minutes is scheduled to start at 2pm.
 The student starts the exam at 2pm.
 The student is required to begin upload at 4.10pm.
-Penalties will apply from 4.25pm.
+Penalties will

-(69) The Associate Dean (Academic) of the Faculty administering the examination will decide whether a re-schedule

-(clause 67) or re-sit (clause 68) is possible for individual courses before the examination is held.
+(69) The Associate Dean (Academic) of the Faculty administering the examination will decide whether a re-schedule (clause 67) or re-sit (clause 68) is possible for individual courses before the examination is held.